WD-Leong/Red-Dragon-AI-Course-Advanced-CV-Assignment/assignment_1/readme.md

 As the model's summary shows, the model is relatively small with a total of 122,000 parameters.
 No weight regularization is applied.

 ### Training the Model
 To train the model, the Cross Entropy Loss Function was applied.
 The weights were updated for a total of 50 epochs with a batch size of 256 per step and a constant learning rate of 0.01 using the Adam optimizer.
-This is done by first compiling the Tensorflow model
+For evaluation of the model's performance, the data is split into training (80%) and validation (20%) datasets.
+Before the weights are updated, the Tensorflow model has to be compiled first via
 ```
 quickdraw_model.compile(
     optimizer=tf.keras.optimizers.Adam(learning_rate=learning_rate),